 Trans 101: FAQ

 Being gay is about who you love.
 Being transgender is about who you are.
-Many trans people first experience gender dysphoria in childhood, long before puberty or any sexual feelings.

-It’s a common misconception that transgender people are simply extremely feminine gay men or extremely butch lesbians who think life would be easier as a straight woman or man, or to make it easier to attract partners.
+It’s a common misconception that transgender people are simply extremely feminine gay men or extremely butch lesbians who think life would be easier as a straight woman or man, or will make it easier to attract partners.

 Q: Is being transgender a mental illness?